Welcome to Year 5

 Opportunities to write will include:

-We will be creating our extended writing through our topic of 'The Victorians' giving the children lots of creative and interesting information for them to improve their Spelling, Grammar and text construction through research and analysis of the topic and the previously mentioned varying genres.
+We will be creating our extended writing through our topic of 'Crime and Punishment' giving the children lots of creative and interesting information for them to improve their Spelling, Grammar and text construction through research and analysis of the topic and the previously mentioned varying genres.

-These opportunities form an interesting and varied list of exciting opportunites to write and I will endeavour to keep writing opportunities as interesting as possible.
+These opportunities form an interesting and varied list and I will endeavour to keep writing opportunities as interesting as possible.

 As always, please continue to read regularly with your child as this really helps their comprehension skills and improves their understanding of English Grammar and spelling patterns.
 I would stress to parents of our class to discuss anything the children have read in any one session at home to improve their comprehension skills.
 This has to be a focus for us moving forward through the year and also towards their personal preparation regarding the reading test at the end of Year Six.
 Reading helps massively with the children's writing.
-Also, and I will be looking for the children to undertake the school reading challenge, they need to get their reading record signed by parents each time they read at home.
+Not all children are undertaking the school reading challenge, they need to get their reading record signed by parents each time they read at home.
 The children will progress through a series of certificates for reading enough and I fully expect this to impact on their achievement in Literacy.

 If you can find the time please read with your child and ask them the meaning of the text they have read.
 The children need to find evidence for their reasoning within the text.